coupergateway/couper-examples/kubernetes-configuration/README.md

     app: couper
 ```

-#### Apply your configuration
+## Applying the configuration

-Since we have a basic setup which will show up the Couper welcome page at the end, we need to apply those manifest (yaml) files.
+Now we are going to apply those manifest (`yaml`) files.
+After that Couper will show a welcome page.

 I am using minikube here, but the following commands should work for all local or remote clusters.
 Just ensure your `kubectl` *context* and *namespace* is set accordingly.

-##### List pods and services
+### Listing pods and services

-Let's see what is already running:
+First, let's see what is already running:

 ```shell
 kubectl get pods,services -o wide